ShpakovNikita/WrongWayRacer/README.md

 rush test
 ```

-### ❗️Global actions vs local action

-Rush support both global actions (i.e runs for all packages) and local actions (runs in the selected repo).
-Sometimes you don't need to run every test or build/serve every package/app, so you may run each of the following commands in a locally selected package:

-- `rushx build`
-- `rushx clean`
-- `rushx test`

-And also `rushx` + some defined script in `package.json`

 ## ❕ Basic projects info

 All projects placed in `apps/` folder.
 More info about specific project could be found in their `README.md` file.
 Here are some general knowledge: